Diocese of Szeged–Csanád

-The Roman Catholic Diocese of Szeged–Csanád (Dioecesis Szegediensis–Csanadiensis) is a diocese located in the cities of Szeged and Csanád in the Ecclesiastical province of Kalocsa-Kecskemét in Hungary.
+The Diocese of Szeged–Csanád (Dioecesis Szegediensis–Csanadiensis) is a Latin Church diocese of the Catholic Church located in the cities of Szeged and Csanád in the ecclesiastical province of Kalocsa-Kecskemét in Hungary.

 The diocesan cathedral is the Cathedral of Our Lady of the Hungarians in Szeged.
 The Co-Cathedral of St. Anthony of Padua is based in Békéscsaba.